C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

    * - Arbitration functions
      - Description
    * - lowerFirst
-     - Lower port have priority over higher port
+     - Lower ports have priority over higher ports
    * - roundRobin
      - Fair round robin arbitration
    * - sequentialOrder
-     - | Could be used to retrieve transaction in a sequancial order
+     - | Could be used to retrieve transactions in a sequential order
        | First transaction should come from port zero, then from port one, ...